Is Frustration Getting You Down?

 Some Frustration In My Life!

 Let The Lord Help You Through Your Frustration!

 - Are you spinning your wheels in the mud?
 Is all that you are feeling pure frustration.
 Does that sound like what you are going through?
 Many people, when they face too much frustration, either get a bad attitude or just quit what is frustrating them.
 You have positive choices to choose from!

 - Get busy and keep focused on what God is calling you to do.
 Frustration tends to linger on and sometimes become a mindset or even a defeated lifestyle in some situations.
 Think clearly and focus on solutions rather than focusing on the problems that are frustrating you.
 Stop worrying and get proactive.

 - Start a mini journal during this time.
-Having a daily journal can be of great help too but, for now, a short journal for a month or two.
+Having a daily diary can be of great help too, but, for now, a short diary for a month or two.
 Focus on the good that we are doing and the things we ought to be grateful for.
 Try to learn where you are falling short and make appropriate adjustments.

 - Do not allow distractions that suck your energy and focus away from God.
 You have responsibilities that you need to deal with.
 Take care of both the big boulders as well as the small stones when time allows.